alfonsomiguelcruz/pgc_btip_topone/README.md

     - `-t`: mutation rate $\theta$
     - `-r`: recombination rate $\rho$

-- `--get-all-plots`: gets all PDF files containing the variance and sparsity plots, across every combination of possible simulated sample sizes, mutation rates, and recombination rates
+- `--get-all-plots`: gets all PDF files containing the variance and sparsity plots, across every combination of possible simulated sample sizes, mutation rates, and recombination rates.
+Using this argument must also require the use of five additional arguments:

+    - `-nreps`: number of simulations in the file
+    - `-nsite`: number of segregating sites (sample length)
+    - `-ns`: list of simulated sample sizes
+    - `-ts`: list of mutation rates
+    - `-rs`: list of recombination rates

 - `--verbose`: Optional argument that outputs the logs the start and end of each step in the script.